ParallelSSH/parallel-ssh/README.rst

 Out of all the available Python SSH libraries, ``libssh2`` and ``ssh2-python`` have been shown, see benchmarks above, to perform the best with the least resource utilisation and ironically for a native code extension the least amount of dependencies.
 Only ``libssh2`` C library and its dependencies which are included in binary wheels.

-However, it lacks support for some SSH features present elsewhere like ECDSA keys (`PR pending <https://github.com/libssh2/libssh2/pull/206>`_), agent forwarding (`PR also pending <https://github.com/libssh2/libssh2/pull/219>`_) and Kerberos authentication - see `feature comparison <http://parallel-ssh.readthedocs.io/en/latest/ssh2.html>`_.
+However, it lacks support for some SSH features present elsewhere like GSS-API and certificate authentication.

 ********